The Statistics Behind Gender-Based Car Insurance Pricing

 Is it legal for insurance companies to charge more based on gender?

 In most U.S. states, yes — it is currently legal for insurers to use gender as a rating factor.
 However, seven states have banned the practice: California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania.
-Legislative efforts in other states, including a 2026 bill introduced in Delaware, are pushing to expand these restrictions.
-Whether it's legal in your state doesn't mean you have no options — telematics programs offer a path to gender-neutral pricing everywhere.
+Delaware is among the states actively considering legislation to expand these restrictions.
+Whether it's legal in your state doesn't mean you have no options — telematics programs offer a path to gender-neutral, behavior-based pricing everywhere in the country.

 How are non-binary individuals rated for car insurance?